SonnyK33/obsidian/The Dean of Shandong.md

 **Chapter 8**- **Censorship**

 John Stuart Mill is most influential writer on censorship, but he was more afraid of public opinion than state censorship.
-This is true in the West today, but censorship is more important in China.
+This is true in the West today, but state censorship is more important in China.
 The author's classes are rarely censored except for Marxism, as his interpretation may differ.
 Rules around censorship are not enforced to the letter, and there is much more censorship with Chinese language publications.
-Academic research is increasingly censored esp if in Chinese

-As young ppl grow into leadership and become censors they may be less likely as they value internationalism but they’re also more ideological than in the 1980s when ppl were looking towards the west
+The new generation of censors are younger, and have a more international outlook.
+However, they’re also more ideological than in the 1980s when people were looking towards the West.

 The author used to be courted by western media who were interested in a foreigner political theorist working in China.

-That completely ended in the past few years as

-The west’s hostility to China grew.
+That completely ended in the past few years as the West’s hostility to China grew.
 There is zero room for any contrary viewpoints.
-Everyone agrees that the govnermwnt is evil to its own people and is bent on foreign domination

-Partially due to more repression in China but mainly because realization that Chinese aren’t weak and don’t want to be like the west

-In the past they looked at western liberalization

-Now there’s more pride in ancient traditions including Confucianism

-Also fear that China will surpass the US
+Everyone agrees that the government is evil to its own people and is bent on foreign domination.
+This is partially due to more repression in China, but it's mainly because there's been a realization that the Chinese aren’t weak and they don’t want to be like the West.
+In the past they looked at Western liberalization for inspiration.
+Now there’s more pride in ancient traditions including Confucianism.
+The US also fears being surpassed by China, and that its model of state intervention will be replicated in the developing world.

-Point is there’s lots of self censorship in the western media

-Dichotomy between democracies and autocratic not useful

-China isn’t run by a family or the military

-Run by a meritocratic political system

-Has been blocked from western media because of own stupidity but also anti CCP stance of media

-Chinese style repression is worse but iat least is open and will admit why censoring

-Western media won’t admit it - tough to admit when you claim to be committed to free speech
+Chinese style repression is worse, but at least it's open and will admit why it's censoring.
+The Western media won’t admit that it's censoring; it's tough to do so  when you claim to be committed to free speech.

-West refuses to see anything other than electoral democracy as legit and denies risk of economic concentration and its effect on democracy

-I’d say this gives too much credit, west has no problem with many autocracies

-China is based on politics meritocracy which had some advantages - can focus on long term, chooses the most virtuous leaders, doesn’t empower demagogues who lie, not beholden to economic interest etc

-Gives everyone the chance to lead but acknowledges that some lack the moral code to do so

-This is the ideal obvs and there is still corruption and the new lack of term limits will be empower incumbents

-In west even this ideal is criticized - id say not because of principles

-Chapter 9
+The dichotomy that the US draws between democracies and autocracies is not useful.
+China isn’t run by a family or the military; it's run by a meritocratic political system.
+The West refuses to see anything other than electoral democracy as legitimate and doesn't acknowledge the risk of economic concentration and its effect on democracy.
+I’d say this gives the US too much credit.
+It has no problem with many autocracies.
+China is based on political meritocracy which has some advantages.
+It can focus on the long-term, chooses the most virtuous leaders, it doesn’t empower demagogues who lie, and it isn't beholden to economic interest.
+It gives everyone the chance to lead, but it acknowledges that some lack the moral code to do so.
+This is the ideal obviously, and there is still corruption, and the new lack of term limits will be empower incumbents.
+In West, even this ideal is criticized, and I'd say that isn't because of principles.

-Academic meritocracy
+**Chapter 9** - Academic meritocracy

-Appointments tend to be fair

-Process can be too rigid for doctoral students

-Culture of cuteness

-Started in Japan jn the 1970s and spread to rest of east Asia

-Pervasive even among professionals

-May sometimes shield real emotions and used in place of real political thought or consciousness
+Appointments tend to be fair, but the process can be too rigid for doctoral students.
+There's a strange culture of "cuteness" which started in Japan in the 1970s and has spread to rest of East Asia.
+It's pervasive even among professionals, and it sometimes shields real emotions and is used in place of real political thought or consciousness.

-Chapter 11

-Symbolic leadership
+**Chapter 11 - Symbolic leadership**

-Despite ending the imperial system some Confucian scholars argue in favor of a symbolic leader

-Only one who would be respected is direct descendant of confuscious
+Despite ending the imperial system, some Confucian scholars argue in favor of a symbolic leader.
+The only one who would be respected is a direct descendant of Confucius.
+In the Ming Dynasty, the emperor withdrew from rituals.
+This shattered the myth of the emperor as divine, and belief was based on those rituals.
+Side note - that's a good reason why missionaries discouraged ancient rituals in Hawaii [[History of Hawaii]].

-1587 Ming dynasty book

-Emperor withdrew from rituals

-This shattered the myth of the emperor as divine

-Belief was based on those rituals

-Good reason why missionaries discouraged ancient rituals in Hawaii

-Also powerful when leader only occasionally speaks up and tries to intervene

-Appears more objective

-Lessons from the crown

-Constitutional monarchies perform well

-Separates rituals and national myths from political leadership

-Less likely to have populists

-Less likely to fall in love w political leadership as they don’t represent nation in emotional sense
+It can be powerful when the leader only occasionally speaks up and tries to intervene.
+He appears more objective.
+There's some lessons here from The Crown.
+Constitutional monarchies tend to perform well.
+They separate rituals and national myths from political leadership.
+They're less likely to have populists.
+People are less likely to fall in love with political leadership as they don’t represent the nation in an emotional sense.

-Reminds me of zeus’ advice in Agamemnon book

-McArthur kept emperor of Japan in place and was easier to implement land reform as conservatives were assured

-Trump and Xi by contrast build cult of personality
+This  reminded me of Zeus’ advice in [[Flies]].
+He warned Orestes that it's important that the King went through the same experiences as the people.
+In that case, the King reinforced those experiences with a strange ritual every year recognizing the killing of King Agamemnon.
+McArthur kept the Emperor of Japan in place, as that made it easier to implement land reform as conservatives were assured.
+Trump and Xi by contrast built a cult of personality.